Mansfield: The Industrial Revolution

-Although Mansfield itself does not show signs of coal mining, a few areas near the town still do.
-Coal mining was the main industry for most of the 20th century.
-A violent episode in the UK miners' strike (1984–1985) occurred in Mansfield on May Day 1984.
-Most of the area's miners had voted against a strike, but the local union initially maintained that the strike was official to show solidarity with strikers in other areas.
+Coal mining was the main industry for most of the 20th century; although Mansfield itself does not now show signs of coal mining, a few areas near the town still do.
+A violent episode in the UK miners' strike (1984–1985) occurred in Mansfield on May Day in 1984.
+Most of the area's miners had voted against a strike, but the local branch of the National Union of Mineworkers initially maintained that the strike was official to show solidarity with strikers in other areas.
 When the coal board granted an extra day of leave after the bank holiday, a group of working miners confronted union officials and violence broke out with striking miners.
 Mansfield later hosted a breakaway union, the Union of Democratic Mineworkers, which recruited many who had opposed the 1984–1985 strike.
 The Coal Authority is based in Mansfield, and the larger than lifesize statue Tribute to the British Miner by Nikolaos Kotziamanis was erected in 2003 to honour the town's mining heritage.

 As demand for coal fell, Mansfield's pits wound down and miners had to find other work.
 The headstocks close to the village of Clipstone are an important local landmark and said to be the highest in Europe.
 Community groups are trying to preserve them as a reminder of the area's mining history.

 A few streets in and around the town form long rows of terraced houses reminiscent of the affordable housing provided for mine workers in the prime of the industry.
-Many were demolished in 2012 in Pleasley Hill, Market Warsop and elsewhere.
-New houses have been built since in this area of Pleasley Hill.
+Many were demolished in 2012 in Pleasley Hill, Market Warsop and elsewhere; new houses have been built since in this area of Pleasley Hill.